nkarumanchi27/gcpterraformrepo/README.md

-# GKE Cluster creation Terraform repository
+# GKE Cluster Creation Terraform Repository
+This terraform repo is for the creaiton of GKE cluster.